OCR4all/OCR4all.github.io/docs/en/about.md

 ---
 lang: en-US
-title: about
+title: About
-description: about OCR4all
+description: Learn more about the OCR4all project
 ---
 [[toc]]
 The OCR4all software was developed for the digitization of primarily